 We allow only one participant per group from each industry segment in order to avoid competitive concerns.
 To promote camaraderie and trust, enrollment is for a designated individual (not meant for a company to send different people at different times).

-Enrollment in a Facilitated Peer Exchange Group is limited to Chamber members.
-Peer Groups will meet a minimum of 8-10 times per year and the annual participation fee is $400.
+Enrollment in a Facilitated Peer Exchange Group is limited to GRCA members.
+Peer Groups will meet a minimum of 8-10 times per year and the annual participation fee is $400 to $500.

 What People Are Saying